Provost and Executive Vice President

 Principal Assistant: Angela Merrill

-Dr. Austin is internationally recognized for her research and outreach on how media literacy and parent-child communication about media contribute to decision making about health and civic affairs among children, adolescents and young adults.
+Austin is internationally recognized for her research and outreach on how media literacy and parent-child communication about media contribute to decision making about health and civic affairs among children, adolescents and young adults.
 She has served as an advisor to the Washington state and federal government and to organizations nationwide on media literacy issues and health communication campaigns.
 The American Academy of Pediatrics has cited her research in multiple policy statements about the health effects of the media on children and adolescents.
-Dr. Austin led the Murrow School of Communication to College status and served as its inaugural dean.
+Austin led the Murrow School of Communication to College status and served as its inaugural dean.
 She also established and led a research consortium that earned formal university recognition as a research center in 2010.
 She was awarded the 2001 Krieghbaum Under-40 Award from the Association for Education in Journalism and Mass Communication and the Samuel H. Smith Leadership Award from Washington State University in 2008.

-Vice Provost for Faculty Affairs and Regents Professor
+Vice Provost for Faculty Development and Recognition

 Principal Assistant: Angela Merrill